magiczocker10/magiczockerOS/README.md

 4. Run it and create your first useraccount.

 **The following included files are optional and can be removed, if you haven't enough space on your computer**
-* /magiczockerOS/apis/math.lua
 * /magiczockerOS/programs/calendar.lua
 * /magiczockerOS/programs/contextmenu.lua
-* /magiczockerOS/programs/login.lua (If at least one useraccount is existing)
+* /magiczockerOS/programs/login.lua (If at least one local useraccount is existing)
 * /magiczockerOS/programs/osk.lua
 * /magiczockerOS/programs/search.lua
 * /magiczockerOS/programs/settings.lua